Zero-Tang/NoirVisor/doc/make.md

 There is no known minimal version requirement for OpenSSL.
 Just install the newest version you can find. \
 You are required to install the `legacy.dll` file to a place where `osslsigncode.exe` can find.
 It should be at `C:\vcpkg\packages\openssl_x64-windows\bin\legacy.dll`. \
 OpenSSL is only required for signing the executable file with the test signature. \
 [FireDaemon](https://www.firedaemon.com/download-firedaemon-openssl) provides pre-built OpenSSL binaries.
-You may extract the `legacy.dll` file and place it properly. \
+After installing FireDaemon OpenSSL, you may copy the `legacy.dll` file and place it properly. \
-It seems like OpenSSL can be installed with `vcpkg`, but I'm not sure how to use `vcpkg`.
+It seems like OpenSSL can be installed with `vcpkg` - supposedly the cleanest way - but I'm not sure how to use `vcpkg`.

 The GNU `mtools` are required to make raw images for NoirVisor.
 I have uploaded the [pre-built `mtools` binaries for Windows to GitHub](https://github.com/Zero-Tang/NoirVisor/files/12706542/mtools-4.0.43-bin.zip). \
 Extract the files to a certain directory, and add that directory to `PATH` environment variable.